Orioles losing streak reaches 19 with 14-8 loss to Angels

 Angels: Two-way star Ohtani (8-1, 2.79 ERA) makes his first career start against the Orioles on Wednesday night.
 He’s won seven straight decisions, including each of his last four starts.

-Orioles: It’s likely going to be a bullpen game for Baltimore, as Hyde said he wouldn’t name his starting pitcher for Wednesday until after he watched Tuesday’s game play out.
+Orioles: It’s going to be a bullpen game for Baltimore.
+Hyde said he would “mix and match” but did not name his starter.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports